Skip to main content

 The maximum hike will be 1.5 miles with a 100-foot elevation gain.
 We will be walking on trail over uneven, occasionally steep, ground.
 Walking sticks might be helpful.

-Participants must sign a waiver upon arrival.
-All minors must be accompanied by a legal guardian.
-Pets and smoking are not permitted.
-This is a rain or shine event.
-No previous experience or knowledge is required to participate.
+• Participants must sign a waiver upon arrival.
+All minors must be accompanied by a legal guardian for the entire event.

 What to Bring